joaomidowz/Unichat/README.md

 ---

-## Authors
+# Authors
 - **Gustavo Lopes Nomelini**
 - **João Gabriel Custódio**
 - **Eduardo Lucas Santos Ferreira**

+# Acknowledgments
+This project uses the [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) library for integrating WhatsApp functionalities.

+A huge thanks to the developers and contributors of this library for providing an easy-to-use API and making it available for open use.
+Your work is greatly appreciated!

-## Contributing
+# Contributing
-Feel free to open issues or submit pull requests if you have suggestions or enhancements.
+Feel free to open issues or submit pull requests if you have suggestions or enhancements !

-## License
+# LICENSE
 This project is licensed under the [MIT License](LICENSE).

 ---